Rokoko/rokoko-studio-live-maya/README.md

 ## Streaming character data

-After starting the receiver, right click on character studio object in tree view and select `"Create HIK skeleton"`.
-Once new skeleton created select, right click character again and select `"Map to active character"`.
+After starting the receiver, right click on character studio object in tree view and select `Create HIK skeleton`.
+Once new skeleton created select, right click character again and select `Map to active character`.
 Currently active character in HIK panel will be mapped.

 ![mapCharacters](images/mapCharacters.gif)